 Dracaena fragrans 'Burley'

-Dracaena fragrans Burley is a stunning broadleaf shrub.
-In its natural habitat, it produces fragrant flowers; hence its botanical name.
-As a decorative houseplant, the most stunning feature is its spirally arranged leaves.
-Dracaena Burley has long, pointy, arching leaves with a striking, olive green centre stripe and dark green margins.
-Dracaena fragrans is native to tropical parts of Africa, where it grows as an evergreen perennial in upland regions and damp, tropical forests.
-Dracaena fragrans Burley is a spectacular statement plant and well-suited to light up shady spots in a room or office.
-As a bonus, Dracaena is one of the best air purifiers.
-Aside from its distinctive leaf colour and pattern, Dracaena fragrans Burley is selected for being tough and resilient.
-It’s easy-to-grow and tolerant to a wide range of climate conditions.
-Dracaena fragrans Burley is commonly known as Sweet-scented dracaena or Corn plant.
-Other internationally used common names for Dracaena fragrans are: Cornstalk plant; Cornstalk Dracaena; Dracena Fragrans; Corn Palm; Palmillo; Fortune Plant; Senjuang Wangi; Dragon Plant; Iron Plant.
-Evanthia has Dracaena fragrans Burley starting material available all year round, as tissue culture young plants.
+Dracaena fragrans Burley is a beautiful tropical foliage plant.
+In its natural environment, it produces fragrant flowers; the botanical name fragrans refers to this.
+As a decorative houseplant, its long pointed leaves are its most striking feature.
+The leaves of Dracaena Burley are arranged in a spiral and are arching, with a prominent olive-green central stripe and dark green margins.
+Dracaena fragrans is native to tropical parts of Africa as an evergreen perennial.
+There, it grows in high-altitude areas and moist tropical forests.
+Dracaena fragrans Burley is a spectacular plant and very suitable for brightening up shady spots in a room or office.
+As a bonus, the Dracaena is one of the best air purifiers.
+Aside from the striking color and pattern of the leaves, Dracaena fragrans Burley was selected for its robustness and resilience.
+It is an easy plant to grow and tolerates diverse climatic conditions.
+Dracaena fragrans Burley is also known as the Dragon tree.
+Other internationally used names for Dracaena fragrans include: Sweet-scented dracaena; Corn plant; Cornstalk plant; Cornstalk Dracaena; Dracena Fragrans; Corn Palm; Palmillo; Fortune Plant; Senjuang Wangi; Dragon Plant; Iron Plant.
+Evanthia has Dracaena fragrans Burley starting material available year-round, as young plants from tissue culture.
 Ask our team for the Dracaena cultivation manual for commercial production.
-Check out all Dracaenas in the Evanthia range.
+View all Dracaenas in the Evanthia range.

 Properties